 Leon is another popular spot for TEFL courses.
-The country’s second largest city has a more urban vibe than Granada, but it’s still a very manageable city.
-With a large population of college students and active nightlife scene there is no shortage of excitement in Leon.
+The country’s second-largest city has a more urban vibe than Granada, but it’s still a very manageable city.
+With a large population of college students and an active nightlife scene, there is no shortage of excitement in Leon.
 Plus, it’s just a short bus ride to the beach.
 No wonder this is the most popular location for TEFL programs in Nicaragua.

 What to Look for in a TEFL Course in Nicaragua

 Does the program include practicum work, cultural immersion activities, or field trips?
 These vary from program to program, so check before you sign up.
 You’ll want to keep in mind whether or not you plan to stay in Nicaragua to teach after your course.
 If so, go with a program that will match you with a teaching opportunity after you complete the coursework.

 There is a wide range of how programs are structured and what they offer.
 An intensive 4-week course will be a very different experience than a longer, more comprehensive, three-month course.
 Also, ask about the student-to-teacher ratio and class size as not all programs are the same.
 Some programs offer most of their coursework online while others have only in-person classes.
 Choose what works best for your needs, budget, and schedule.